 Unlike other water-related items in your home, the kitchen sink sees more daily usage.
-You use it for washing dirty dishes and cleaning fruits and vegetables.
+You use it for washing dirty dishes, disposing of food and cleaning fruits or vegetables.
 Thus, it plays an essential role in your cleaning practices.
-However, you may need to replace it at one point or another.
+However, you may need to replace it at some point during your ownership of the home.

 Leaks under the sink can cause significant damage to your cabinet floor and sub-flooring.
 If the cabinet floor is made of wood, you might have to replace it altogether.
 These leaks can also cause mold growth and a musty smell in your home.
 Mold can cause health problems, and you may experience mild skin or eye irritations.
 Therefore, it would be best to change your sink when you notice extensive leakage.

 The optimum recommended water pressure for kitchen sinks is about 50 psi.
 The water industry considers this pressure level efficient for the kitchen’s various functions.
 Yet over time, you may notice a decrease in pressure.
 Even though it could be due to a clogged drain or defective valve, it can also mean your sink is getting old.
 You can call your local plumber to eliminate these other causes.
 If you’re still experiencing low water pressure, it’s time to replace your kitchen sink.